CheezItMan/ada-pets-react/README.md

 When the user clicks the `X` button on a PetCard, that animal should be removed from the application, including if that animal is the currently selected pet.

-### Wave 3:  Filtering the list

-Add a component called `SearchBar`, this component should consist of an input and when the user types in the input field, the list of pets should be filtered to pets whose `about`, `species` or `name` fields match the text in the input.

-**Questions**

-- Should this component be a functional stateless component or a class component?
-- Which component should track the filtered list of pets?

-### Wave 4: Adding Pets
+### Wave 3: Adding Pets

 Add a component to the application called `NewPetForm` to add a new Pet.
 This should be a controlled form.
 New pets should not be added unless they have a name, an image link and a species.

 **Questions:** (same as for wave 2)

 - How will a new pet information arrive in a PetCard component?
 - Will the new component be a functional stateless component or a class component.
 - Draw a diagram of the flow of rendering and callbacks in your app so far, similar to the one we drew in class.

+### Optional: Wave 4:  Filtering the list

+Add a component called `SearchBar`.
+This component should consist of an input and when the user types in the input field, the list of pets should be filtered to only include pets whose `about`, `species` or `name` fields match the text in the input.
+You can use JavaScript's [`match`](https://codeburst.io/an-introduction-to-regular-expressions-regex-in-javascript-1d3559e7ac9a) function to assist.

+**Questions**

+- Should this component be a functional stateless component or a class component?
+- Which component should track the filtered list of pets?
 ### Optional Enhancements

 Don't even read this list until you've completed the core requirements.